Skip to cookies Skip to main content

 Planning your Icefields Parkway Sightseeing Trip

 The Icefields Parkway will truly give you an unparalleled appreciation for the landscape of the Canadian Rockies.
-Many of our vacation packages, such as First Passage to the West Grand Adventure I and Rainforest to Gold Rush Discovery Calgary I, already incorporate an Icefields Parkway tour where you’ll see many of the sights listed above.
+Many of our vacation packages, such as Rainforest to Gold Rush Discovery Banff, Journey through the Clouds Grand Adventure, and the Canadian Rockies Circle Journey already incorporate an Icefields Parkway tour where you’ll see many of the sights listed above.

 Would you like to explore the Icefields Parkway?
 Reach out to our Vacation Consultants for more details on how to experience it for yourself.